This topic describes how to view and manage apps and service instances with Apps Manager.

 You can add metadata, including labels and annotations, to apps and spaces using Apps Manager.

-For more information about adding metadata to objects in VMware Tanzu Application Service for VMs (TAS for VMs), see Using Metadata.
+For more information about adding metadata to objects in VMware Tanzu Application Service for VMs (TAS for VMs), see Using metadata.

 To add labels or annotations to an app using Apps Manager:

-Navigate to the app Overview page.
+Go to the app Overview page.

 For Labels, provide a name and value pair.
 Or, select Enter JSON to enter the label in JSON.